darrenjacoby/sage-starter/README.md

 # itcss-starter

-Lightweight Sass starter for saner, longer lasting stylesheets.
+Sass starter for saner, longer lasting stylesheets.

-The architecture is based on [ITCSS](http://itcss.io/), which recommends a **low specificity architecture that trends upwards.**
+The architecture is based on [ITCSS](http://itcss.io/), which recommends a low specificity architecture that trends upwards.

-Place configuration at the top of the project with the use of Sass maps, and then use functions/mixins to retrieve those values in your components, layouts and views.
+This can be achieved by placing configuration at the top of the project with the use of Sass maps, and then use functions/mixins to retrieve those values in your components, layouts and views.

 Run `npm run lint` to lint your files with [stylelint](http://stylelint.io/) using the [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) present, which can be managed under [package.json](package.json).
 Update [.stylelintrc](.stylelintrc) to change rules.